lolandese/lolandese.github.com/terms.md

 I have an EU passport and can work in any EU member state without hassle.

 For the US, Canada and Australia [visa regulations](http://travel.state.gov/content/visas/english/visit/visa-waiver-program.html) apply.
-I can come over for a period of 90 days and be compensated for expenses only when on location.
-Proposals that continue remote are welcome.
+I can come over for a period of 90 days but can only be compensated for expenses when on location.
+Proposals that intend to continue with remote collaboration after that are welcome.

 ## On location

 I have a daily all-in rate when working on location that does include accommodation and travel expenses.
-To go break-even a probationary period of one month is required.
+To go [breakeven](https://en.wikipedia.org/wiki/Break-even) a minimum of one month is owed in any case.

 I can arrange initial accommodation myself through [Airbnb](https://www.airbnb.com/users/show/7889468).